seanmcquaid/Musician-That-Codes/posts/measuring-react-performance-enhancements.md

   </tr>
 </table>

-minimal difference between useState and useReducer

-useCallback can shave off some time but not with useReducer

-React.memo seemingly has the biggest potential benefit

-All together with multiple enhancements only shaved off 2.9ms
+The data here paints a pretty clear picture.
+There is minimal difference in performance when using useState and useReducer.
+The useCallback hook could shave off time when used with useState but not when using the dispatch from useReducer.
+This is due to the fact that the dispatch function provided by useReducer inherently doesn't change on each render.
+React.memo seems to have a lot of potential for shaving off some time but comes with inherent trade offs of structuring and pass your props to primitive data types when possible.
+And above all, when I utilized multiple enhancements together, I only saved 2.9ms.

 ### Data Fetching